- What is price leadership?

 How major chocolate producers on Ukraine's market changed prices during the 2014 crisis

-Speaking of price leadership in retail, using a single model of either price leader or price follower is hardly a sustainable approach.
+Speaking of price leadership in retail industry, using a single model of either price leader or price follower is hardly a sustainable approach.
 Each retailer's portfolio contains SKUs with different roles.
 The latter, in turn, may change depending on the product lifecycle stage.
 For example, the new entry product may, eventually, become a cash generator or join the group of long-tail products.

 Subsequently, the most balanced and financially healthy approach implies the combination of price leader and price follower model, i.e. one or another approach is applied depending on the product's role in the portfolio.
-Now, the question is which particular types of SKUs should be priced using a leader model and vice versa.
+Now, the question is which particular types of SKUs should be priced using a dominant leadership model and vice versa.

 Before we'd specify the types of products towards which one or another approach works better, it is necessary to make a little disclaimer.
 And here it is: there are no strict rules limiting the application of a price follower or price leader model to particular types of products.
 What it means is that you can price some products (like, long tail items) using both models.
-The choice depends on the business goals, resources and data available, pricing strategy, and brand positioning of a retailer.
+The choice depends on the business goals, resources and data available, pricing strategy, and brand influence of a seller.

 At the same time, each model is applied towards some types of products more often compared to the other.
 In particular, the price leader approach is commonly used in regard to new entries and an exclusive range of products.
 The price follower model is, in contrast, usually used towards BPG products, as well as cash and revenue generators.
 Once again, these are rather dominating patterns but not strict rules.
 Moreover, there is also a group of products towards which both approaches are applied with a similar frequency.
 Among others, the statement refers to the products under promo campaigns or long tail items.